 Training, qualifications & experience

-Before studying counselling I trained with Psychology of Vision for 12 years.
-This is a transpersonal innovative approach which is profoundly effective and creative with cutting edge psychological tools.
-This model is based in relationships leadership and non-denominational spirituality.
+Prior to studying counselling, I trained with Psychology of Vision and the work of Dr Chuck Spezzano for 12 years.
+This is an innovative transpersonal approach which is profoundly effective and creative using cutting edge psychological tools.
+This model is based on relationships, leadership and non-denominational spirituality.

-As a member of the British Association for Counselling and Psychotherapy I adhere to their Code of Ethics and Conduct and I regularly attend courses to update my Continual Professional Development.
-I attend regular clinical supervision.
+As a member of the British Association for Counselling and Psychotherapy, I adhere to their Code of Ethics and Conduct and regularly attend Professional Development courses to refine and develop my skills.
+I attend ongoing clinical supervision.